theseyan/bkg/README.md

 <br><br>
 </div>

-bkg is a packer for Bun that can generate self-sufficient binaries from your code for multiple platforms.
+bkg is a CLI tool that can generate self-sufficient binaries from your Bun code for multiple platforms.

 # WIP